 Samsung has truly thrown everything and the kitchen skin at the Galaxy S20 Ultra.
 It has a massive 6.9-inch display and a truly bonkers camera setup.
 There’s a 108-megapixel primary sensor, a 12-megapixel ultra-wide and a 48-megapixel telephoto sensor accompanied by a ToF sensor.
 A 40-megapixel selfie camera is also present.
 The 5,000mAh battery is the biggest we have seen yet in a Galaxy S flagship.
 The handset also touts up to 100X Space Zoom.
 It’s available in 12GB/128GB and 16GB/512GB configurations.

 Prices start at $999 for the Galaxy S20, $1,199 for the Galaxy S20+, and $1,399 for the Galaxy S20 Ultra.
 Read our Galaxy S20/S20+ and Galaxy S20 Ultra hands-on reviews to learn more about these devices.

-Samsung has significantly expanded its Galaxy A series in 2019.
+Samsung has significantly expanded its Galaxy A series over the past couple of years.
 It now offers over a dozen smartphones across all price ranges.
 You can get a entry level device like the Galaxy A10 and a 5G-capable device like the Galaxy A90 5G.